Fri. Apr. 01, 2016

 In 2007, Unibet CEO Petter Nylander found himself in the middle of a major legal hassle in France.
 He was arrested and held for hours under allegations that the operations of Unibet were violating French law.
 The exact laws cited were from as early as the 1830s, and the whole ordeal was seen as being ridiculous overall.
 Still, Nylander was very outspoken about what he saw as a clear publicity stunt, and Unibet has been at odds with a number of French officials ever since.

-In the land of fixed-odds sports betting sites, Betfair (established in 2000) completely changed the game by putting in place a market where players could offer and accept each others wagers instead of having to deal with fixed-odds packages only.
+In the land of fixed-odds sports betting sites, Betfair (established in 2000) completely changed the game by putting in place a market where players could offer and accept each other's wagers instead of having to deal with fixed-odds packages only.
 This has led to them being the largest betting exchange on the Internet.

 Betfair came under a ton of fire in 2008 when they introduced extra charges for winning players.
 In the middle of 2011, they raised these extra fees to a particularly high level which caused nothing less than total outrage among sports betting fans.
 Essentially, the claims were that this created a situation where it was impossible to be a major, long-term winner at their exchange.
 They also faced criticism in 2010 when Harry Findlay, a high-end horseracer, was found to be using Betfair to bet against horses that he owned.

-Known as the largest gambling company in Ireland, Paddy Power has made an exceptional name for themselves.
+Known as the largest gambling company in Ireland, Paddy Power made an exceptional name for themselves.
 Aside from providing excellent services, they've mostly done this through outrageous marketing campaigns that have gotten them into hot water more than once.
 The company itself was founded in 1988 when three bookmakers combined their shops under one name.
 They were then particularly aggressive about expanding to more betting shops in the late 1980s and early 1990s which gave them a foothold on the industry that they were able to parlay into a foothold on the online gambling world.

-Paddy Power has frequently been seen as the king of controversy.
+Paddy Power was frequently seen as the king of controversy.
 For example, when Barack Obama was elected as the President of the United States in late 2008, they offered a bet at 16:1 odds that he wouldn't finish his initial four-year term.
 Many people took this to believe they were offering a bet on Obama's assassination.
 They also offered odds on the first species to be made extinct as a result of the Deepwater Horizon oil spill in 2010 in the Gulf of Mexico.
 Did you hear about the most controversial ad campaign in the UK last year involving Oscar Pistorius? ...guess who??

 A special mention should be given to a special record they hold in the United Kingdom as a result of their antics.
 In early 2014, a record-breaking 5,525 complaints were made to the ASA (Advertising Standards Authority) because of an advertisement that Paddy Power ran.
 The advert was offering a promotion for its odds on the Oscar Pistorius trial verdict that read, "Money back if he walks."
 Every single complaint to the ASA over the advert was marked as being upheld.